joinpursuit/Pursuit-Core-iOS/lessons/unit1/loops/README.md

 let r = 1...5
 let r2 = 1...5
 ```

-First, type in the code above and hold Option- and click on the r (or the r2).
-This will bring up the documentation on Range.
-It's a little scary.
-But I see range conforms to "Equatable".
-What do you think that means?
-What code would illustrate that?
+In Xcode, hold Option and click on the r (or the r2).
+This will show the variables are of type CountableClosedRange<Int>.
+As the name implies, we can count

 ### 1. Introduction
 Loops are a tool for performing the same operation over a range or a list.